zdenekpasek/Blog-posts-app/README.md

 - Jsonserver
 - Add, edit, delete blog posts
 - App to learn how simple API calls works
+- Design and beautiful UI is not a priority in this application
 - Example of good practice context and navigation